tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     #
     install snd_hda_intel /bin/false

-If both devices use the same module, it might be possible to disable one of them in the BIOS.
+If both devices use the same module then we can use the *enable* parameter from snd-hda-intel module, it's an array of booleans that can enable/disable the desired sound card.

+e.g

+    options snd-hda-intel enable=1,0

+the following gives you the list of cards

+    cat /proc/asound/cards

 > Poor sound quality or clipping